Uganda: Internet restored after President Yoweri Museveni's electoral victory | DW | 18.01.2021

 In a book he co-authored, "How to Rig an Election," he listed half a dozen strategies that dictators use to undermine elections to win.
 They include the intimidation of citizens, the harassment of opposition supporters and turning off the internet.

-Political analysts have long warned of the dangers that Donald Trump's leadership harbor for Africa, which some feel have emboldened African leaders with dictatorial or autocratic tendencies.
+Political analysts have long warned of the dangers that Donald Trump's leadership harbor for Africa, with some feeling that Trump's political style has emboldened African leaders with dictatorial or autocratic tendencies.

 Frank Yiga and Isaac Mugabi contributed to this article.